shakes76/PatternFlow/recognition/s4577176-DCGAN/README.md

 ### main.py

 Module used to store the core algorithm of DACGAN.
-This function conatins the follwoing functions.
+This function contains the follwoing functions.

     1. get_npdata: Used to reszie and rescale the original images. required input: size of the training dataset.